 Mentioned in this episode:

-If you enjoyed this session of The Art of Adventure Podcast, let Justin know by clicking on the link below and sending him a quick shout out on Twitter:
+If you enjoyed this session of The Art of Adventure Podcast, let Scott know by clicking on the link below and sending him a quick shout out on Twitter:

 This episode is brought to you by REI!